You can search the website from the Home Page

 Exeter and Plymouth Gazette 16 December 1931 p2 col5

-The coffin was carried from the Hall on a gun carriage drawn by four horses: it was draped with the Union Jack, and his plumed hat, belt and sword were on top.
+The coffin was carried from the Hall, where Sir Charles had been born, on a gun carriage drawn by four horses: it was draped with the Union Jack, and his plumed hat, belt and sword were on top.
+All the pall-bearers were high-ranking army officers.
+A band from the South Staffordshires played Chopin's Funeral March and Handel's Dead March in Saul, as the funeral processed to the parish church through streets lined with people.

 A firing party of fourteen fired a salute as the coffin was lowered into the grave, followed by sixteen buglers sounding The Last Post and Reveille.